 Oh God, what have I done?
 I saved Mama, that’s what.
 There was no turning back now.

 He was in luck.
-Two cars were parked on the gravel-spattered dirt outside the Traveler’s Oasis Cafe on Route 66.
+Two cars were parked on the gravel-spattered dirt outside the Traveler’s Oasis Cafe.
 One he recognized as the owner’s jeep, the other must belong to an unsuspecting customer, whom Zane hoped would be entertained by Mr. Peterson’s idle chitchat for at least another hour while he enjoyed a leisurely home-cooked meal.

 Zane fiddled with the wires under the dash and the Corvette roared to life.
 His mouth curled at the irony of AC/DC’s Highway to Hell playing on the radio.
 He probably hadn’t paid Satan’s dues yet, and wished he was headed to some party, but he figured hell was exactly where he’d end up.
 His fingers tapped on the steering wheel in time to the pulsing beat as the convertible sped toward the state line.